 Condoms are also an alternative that can be used alongside the pill.
 If you wish to continue using your current hormonal contraception and the course of antibiotics is less than 2 months, it is important to discuss this with your doctor.
 You may be advised to take the pill in a different way, whilst also using condoms.

-How long do enzyme-inducing antibiotics affect the pill?
+How long do enzyme-inducing antibiotics affect the birth control pill?

 Can you take the morning-after pill while on antibiotics?